eBay UK Black Friday deals 2019: best offers with up to 53% off Bosch, Dyson and more

 From eBay TV and headphones deals to games consoles, sports to fashion and tech there are deals on all categories.

 eBay has launched a deal on the HP Chromebook 11 G5 11.6″ for £172.99, which is the cheapest price we’ve seen.
 You have to use the eBay 5% coupon PICKME5 to get a third off.
-There’s also a great deal on the Nintendo Switch Lite, which is available for £179 in turquoise, yellow and grey from eBay’s Curry shop.
+There’s also a great deal on the Nintendo Switch Lite, which is available for £168 in turquoise and £179 in yellow and grey.

 Best eBay Black Friday and Cyber Monday deals